Coloby/quartz_notes/quartz_content/PublicNotes/Prestudy  - Priming.md

-[[Int]] - you map your life based on priorities too
+[[Int]] - you map your life based on priorities too [[Epistemology]] - understand knowledge in the first place

-- what? priming - Get study material & prepare prioritizing info
+- what? priming - things you do before, preparation
+	- Get study material & prepare prioritizing info
 - why?
 	- less overwhelm w new/complex topics
 	- +learning speed